 Individual Technical Assistance

 If you have a question about research, practices, policies, or something else related to serving kinship/grandfamilies, you may use the Request Assistance button to submit a technical assistance request and someone from our technical assistance team will contact you to help.
 View some recent technical assistance requests.

-The Network will host webinars led by our technical assistance staff, partners, and subject matter experts, focused on topics that will help system leaders and direct service professionals increase their expertise and enhance their services to kinship/grandfamilies.
+The Network hosts webinars led by our technical assistance staff, partners, and subject matter experts, focused on topics that help system leaders and direct service professionals increase their expertise and enhance their services to kinship/grandfamilies.

-We will facilitate ongoing peer learning by offering system leaders and professionals the opportunity to participate in learning collaborative virtual meetings and an email listserv.
+We facilitate ongoing peer learning by offering system leaders and professionals the opportunity to participate in virtual learning communities.
 Participants can share challenges and problem solve by hearing about practices from others doing similar work.

-For jurisdictions that are ready for a larger investment of effort, the Network will help optimize collaborative approaches to improve services across multiple systems.
+For three jurisdictions that are ready for a larger investment of effort, the Network will help optimize collaborative approaches to improve services across multiple systems.
 Solutions will be replicable for others across the country.
 The application period has closed for the Network opportunity for two states, territories, and large counties.
 The application for one tribe is open until March 18, 2024.